Minoosh-Kallam/GL_SpringMVCBookStore/README.md

 http://localhost:8080/SpringMVCDemo/home

 To like a book or add to watch later, click on the eye option in home screen to go to check book details.
+Then you you will get 2 buttons for like and read later.

+You can search a book by its name, publisher, id, price in home screen.
+To sort a list of books.
+Please click on the column header, It will be sorted and the column header will turn to blue.